DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/03_ImplementWizardStep1Part1.md

 As you have already seen there are a lot of different artefacts like screens and pages that need to be linked.
 Our page is not yet correctly wired.

-Both buttons `Previous`and `Home` at the footer still need to be configured.
+Both buttons `Next` and `Home` at the footer still need to be configured.
-TODO What are the expressions

-Switch to the custom page TODO.
-There the `OnSelect` property of the buttons `New`and `Edit` needs still to be implemented.
-In that case we have to achieve two things: (1) jump to the first screen within the wizard and (2) set the context accordingly.
-TODO What are the expressions
+`Next`means we just refer to another screen within the same page.
+The `Navigate(<name of screen>)` taks you there.
+Set the `OnSelect` property of this expression with the name of the screen as parameter.

+The `Home` button is a bit more difficult since the code shall jump back to the overview custom page we come from.
+When you search the internet you find various options.
+Therefore a quick overview:
+* Referencing by URL

+  Custom pages have URL of the following format: `https://<orgname>.crm16.dynamics.com/main.aspx?appid=<app id>&pagetype=custom&name=<internal name of page>`.
+The expressions to use this are `Launch(URL)`.
+On the targeted custom page you can read the with `Param` (Sources: [URL Format](https://powerusers.microsoft.com/t5/Building-Power-Apps/Navigating-from-one-custom-page-to-another-with-parameters/td-p/1418875), [MS Docs](https://learn.microsoft.com/en-us/power-platform/power-fx/reference/function-param)).

+  Although technically feasible it is not recommended for the following reasons:
+  * Works only in final app and not in the emedded testing app
+  * No check support since url is black box

+* Navigate

+  This is the recommended way.
+The required expression is `IF(TODOContext, Navigate(<name page imp>, Navigate(<name page appr>)`.
+  A special challenge is navigating to a page and passing parameters.
+We already did it for you at the overview pages as follows: `Navigate(<name of list>.Selected, { Page: <name of page>})` (note that the names are without single or double quotes).
+The biggest problem was the missing designer support for the second argument (See also [here](https://www.google.com/search?q=power+platform+passing+context+to+custom+page&rlz=1C1UEAD_enDE999DE999&oq=power+platform+passing+context+to+custom+page&aqs=chrome..69i57.14024j0j9&sourceid=chrome&ie=UTF-8#fpstate=ive&vld=cid:e81c6c9f,vid:UDmGd5Qb4rY)).

 # 3. Testing changes

 Testing changes is quite easy trough the `Play` button that is provided by the web portal as shown below: